tldr-pages/tldr/pages/linux/logname.md

 # logname

-> Shows the users login name.
+> Shows the user's login name.

-- Display login user name:
+- Display the currently logged in user's name:

 `logname`